Coronavirus: RBS and NatWest customers could see mortgage payments deferred

 While there is no single “blanket provision”, the help that customers could be offered if their finances are in difficulty includes requesting mortgage and loan repayment deferrals for up to three months.

-Customers hit by coronavirus could also apply for increased temporary credit card limit and may be able to close fixed savings accounts to access cash with no early closure charge.
+Customers hit by coronavirus could also apply for increased temporary credit card limits and may be able to close fixed savings accounts to access cash with no early closure charge.

 Those struggling to cope may also request an increased debit card cash withdrawal limit of up to £500.